What's up with cross-module optimizations?

 yet another module

-that merely imports Data.Stack
+that merely imports Data.Stack and specializes push, which is then exported,

-we’ll get the same numbers as when it was specialized in Data.Stack
+we’ll get the same numbers as when it was specialized in Data.Stack itself.

 Apparently, GHC prefers to rely on imported, specialized, and optimized functions,